BRIGGS, Ernest

 49698, Private, b.
 1897, Bradford d.
 Thu.
 20th September 1917 (aged 20).

-He enlisted in 1915 into the (Duke of Wellington’s) West Riding Regiment, trained and was sent to France with this unit where he stayed until July 1916.
+In 1915 he enlisted into the (Duke of Wellington’s) West Riding Regiment, trained and was sent to France with this unit where he stayed until July 1916.
 It was at this time that he was badly wounded and sent back to Britain to recuperate at a hospital in Bristol where he spent several months before returning to active duty.

 On his arrival back in France he was sent to one of the many re-deployment centres around the region, where troops arriving from England were placed in front line regiments.
 The main centre was at Etaples, a convenient stopping point between Britain and the front and where most soldiers could say they spent at least a proportion of their final weeks of preparation before front line service.